wdporter/i-am-that-vuepress/3-the-living-present/readme.md

 **Q:**&ensp;In deep sleep there is no experience of the present reälity.

 **M:**&ensp;The blankness of deep sleep is due entirely to the lack of specific memories.
-But a general memory of well-being is there.
+But a general memory of well-beïng is there.
 There is a difference in feeling when we say, “I was deeply asleep”, from, “I was absent”.

 **Q:**&ensp;We shall repeat the question we began with: between life’s source and life’s expression (which is the body), there is the mind and its ever-changeful states.
 The stream of mental states is endless, meaningless and painful.
 Pain is the constant factor.
 What we call pleasure is but a gap, an interval between two painful states.
 Desire and fear are the woven fabric of living, and both are made of pain.
 Our question is: can there be a happy mind?